ManavPonnekanti/ponnekanti.net/src/bookshelf.md

 > The tradition of richly human clinical tales reached a high point in the nineteenth century, and then declined, with the advent of an impersonal neurological science.
 Luria wrote: 'The power to describe, which was so common to the great nineteenth-century neurologists and psychiatrists, is almost gone now. ...
 It must be revived.'

 > What could we do?
 What should we do?
-'There are no prescriptions, Luria wrote, 'in a case like this.
+'There are no prescriptions,' Luria wrote, 'in a case like this.
 Do whatever your ingenuity and your heart suggest.
 There is little or no hope of any recovery in his memory.
 But a man does not consist of memory alone.
 He has feeling, will, sensibilities, moral being - matters of which neuropsychology cannot speak.
-And it is here, beyond the realm of an impersonal psychology, that you may find ways to touch him, and change him.
+And it is here, beyond the realm of an impersonal psychology, that you may find ways to touch him, and change him.'

 Oliver Sacks, *The Man Who Mistook His Wife for a Hat*